-Breast Implant Reconstruction St. Louis
+Breast Implant Reconstruction (One-stage)

 An implant based reconstruction is the most common form of breast reconstruction done in the United States.
-This holds true in the Saint Louis area as well.
+This holds true in the St. Louis area as well.
 In this procedure, an implant is inserted in the breast after a mastectomy is done.
 The implant may be placed under or above the chest muscle depending on the circumstances involved.
 This may be done at the time of mastectomy or at a later date depending on various factors.
 Mesh, or acellular dermis, is often incorporated in the procedure for optimal results.

 Acellular dermis is skin which has been taken from a cadaver and processed to remove all of the cells of that person.
 The outer layer of skin is removed and the inner layer is utilized.
 This product is not experimental and has been used by experienced breast reconstructive plastic surgeons for years.
 The advantage of this product is that it allows Dr. Cabbabe to place a larger implant in a precise pocket than otherwise possible at the time of mastectomy.